 Each semester, every student will register on the courses he/she is seeking to study, conditional upon them having successfully passed the previous level and any pre-requisite courses.
 Registration will take place through the Banner system and will be managed by the Registration Department in the Deanship of Admissions and Registration.
 Each student is normally required to study 15 credit hours a semester.
-A range is set to observe the NCAAA and National Qualifications Framework, and is a minimum of 12 and a maximum of 18 credit hours per semester.
+The precise maximum academic load is determined by the accumulative average (see Table C.1 below).
 The accumulative average is the sum of dividing the grade points by the sum of credited hours for all passed courses since the student joined the University.